UNION OF THE SNAKE

 So this is a maraca?
 Hmph.
 Now I know what men have been asking me to shake all these years.

-Above, another Movie Show cover, this one from April 1943 with Rita Hayworth shaking her maraca.
+Above: another Movie Show cover, this one from April 1943 with Rita Hayworth shaking her maraca.
 We never heard of this magazine before last week, but it’s aesthetically brilliant.
 Hopefully, we’ll find more out there somewhere.
 If we do, we’ll definitely share.
-Below are selected interior pages from this issue, featuring Ida Lupino, Anne Sheridan, Mona Maris, Mapy Cortés and others.
+Also above are selected interior pages from the issue, featuring Ida Lupino, Anne Sheridan, Mona Maris, Mapy Cortés and others.

 The best Show in town.